brave-chat/brave-chat-server/README.md

 docker compose build
 ```

-Once that is done, you can spin up the container:
+Once that is done, you can spin up the containers:

 **Using Make**